 Speaking of ransomware, there’s also a nice integration with Microsoft’s cloud storage platform, OneDrive, to protect against this ever-growing threat.
 Users are able to copy critical personal folders through Defender into OneDrive so that they can still access them in the event that they’re locked down by a virus demanding a ransom payment.
 But there’s no protection against actual ransomware threats, just an integration with another (paid) Microsoft product.

 In addition to virus and threat protection, Windows Defender also includes Windows Defender Firewall with Advanced Security.
-This tool isn’t particularly rookie-friendly but does allow you to create and administer comprehensive firewall rules for both inbound and outbound protections.
+This tool isn’t particularly user-friendly but does allow you to create and administer comprehensive firewall rules for both inbound and outbound protections.
 Firewalls are vital for protecting the security of your local network, so I was impressed that Microsoft’s tool was so comprehensive.

 There’s also phishing protection which automatically integrates, by default, with Microsoft’s own browsers: Microsoft Edge and Internet Explorer.
 I tested out some known phishing URLs from phishtank.com and they were all successfully flagged by the system—unfortunately, I couldn’t say the same for Google Chrome, which let me access the same URLs without flagging them as suspicious (and yes, I had the “protect you from dangerous sites” option enabled).
 For those that want to add Defender’s protection to Chrome, the Windows Defender Browser Protection plugin needs to be installed from the Chrome Web Store.